jordalgo/estream/api/estream.md

 Returns **Estream**

+# map

+Exposed Functions
+That are also added to the Estream prototype.

+**Parameters**

+-   `fn`
+-   `parentEstream`

 # off

 Removes a consumer from a estream.
-If the stream has data in the buffer, the consuming functions will start receiving the data in the buffer on nextTick.
+If the stream has data in the history, the consuming functions will start receiving the data in the history on nextTick.

 **Signature**: `(a -> *) -> Estream a`